 - All themes, plugins and software components are up-to-date,

 A proper WP site maintenance routine looks like this …

 Again, we cannot stress enough how vitally important it is to maintain your WordPress website frequently backed up and up-to-date.
 WordPress site maintenance is not hard to do or time-consuming, but it must be done to ensure the security of your website or blog.
 If you don’t want to learn how to do WordPress maintenance yourself, get someone else to do it but make sure it gets done.
 Backing up your site is the next most important thing you must do after making sure that you still have a pulse!

 If you don’t want to back up your site manually, there are a number of WordPress plugins you can use.
 Learn about a WordPress backup plugin that can fully automate your site backups here: Back Up, Copy And Keep Your WordPress Websites And Blogs Protected With Backup Creator WordPress Plugin

 Security Measure #3 – Make Sure That Your Username Is Not “Admin”

-Security Measure #4 – Choose A Strong Password
+Security Measure #4 – Change Your Password

-The wp-config.php file contains important information about your blog’s database and is used to define advanced WordPress options.
+The wp-config.php file allows WordPress to communicate with the database to store and retrieve data and is used to define advanced WordPress options.

 Security Measure #6 – Rename Or Delete Unnecessary Blog Installation Files